-Mr. Varblow currently serves as Instructional Facilitator - Technology for Rock Ridge High School and has also served in a similar capacity for Lowes Island Elementary School.
-In this role, he works with teachers to bring innovative technologies to the classroom and also to troubleshoot a variety of technical problems for teachers and students.
-Previously, he taught physics for Loudoun County Public Schools for nine years, including three years as Potomac Falls High School's Science Department Chair.
+Mr. Varblow currently serves as Instructional Facilitator - Technology for Rock Ridge High School and also served in a similar capacity for Lowes Island Elementary School.
+Previously, he taught physics for Loudoun County Public Schools for nine years, including three years as Science Department Chair at Potomac Falls High School.

 Mr. Varblow graduated from the University of Pennsylvania (Philadelphia, PA) with a Bachelor of Science in Materials Science and Engineering.
 He then earned a Master of Engineering Management from George Washington University (Washington, DC) and more recently completed a Master of Education, Secondary Science as well as an Administration and Supervision endorsement from George Mason University (Fairfax, VA).